SAVAI'I TRAVEL TIPS

 In amongst the Shasta and pepa Bongos you can find fresh niu, umu, panikeke, cheaper lavalava's and handicrafts than on Upolu and smiling seamstresses who can do your Puletasi alterations on the spot.

-Best day to check out the Makeki is Saturday.
+Best day to check out the makeki is Saturday.

 Niu – Cold niu is harder to find in Samoa generally at the moment due to labour and crop shortages- the best options are to keep an eagle eye out for stalls on the side of the road.
 Expect to pay up to $5 Tala for niu.